bridgedb/BridgeDb/README.md

 mvn clean test
 ```

-Note that teh first call may fail a number of unit tests, like for those
+Note that the first call may fail a number of unit tests, like for those
 of `IDMapperCapabilitiesTest`.
 For that one, this is because it is an
 abstract class that should not actually be run by JUnit as test suite.